asimyildiz/stb-ui-with-vue/README.md

 # nstb
-digiturk (beIN Media Group) POC for new STB UI code using vue.js
+POC for new STB UI code using vue.js

 ## Project initial steps
 Project uses beINFW package which needs to be published to local npm registry (verdaccio)